ecilasun/catnip/README.md

 ## 3rd party libraries / tools

 This project currently uses WAF as its build system for portability, and SDL2 as its graphics output, which might change in the future.
+For the compiler, the library 'lug' is currently utilized for a runtime grammar processing approach (https://github.com/jwtowner/lug)